 HOW TO GET AROUND TULUM

-Getting around Tulum is pretty easy, there’s a variety of transportation options available.
-First of all, you can easily walk around Tulum Town and the beach area.
 However, if you have to move from the beach to the town or viceversa, you’ll need some sort of transportation.
 Same thing if you’re planning to visit some cenotes near Tulum or you’re planning to go on a few day trips.

 ➤ Traveling by taxi is the easiest option.
 Ask your hotel to call a taxi for you, or flag one on the road.
 Most drivers will refuse to use the meter, so make sure you agree on a fair price before you get in the car.
-You can ask your hotel receptionist what’s the fair rate for where you’re going.

-➤ Another option is the colectivos (shared vans), the cheapest way that you can choose for getting around in Tulum.
 Now, there are colectivos from the beach to the town that would be a lot cheaper than taxis, but apparently they are reserved for locals.
 I don’t know if there’s an agreement with taxi drivers or what is going on, but I was never able to get on one.

-However you can get on a colectivo from Tulum Pueblo to go to the cenotes that are located on the side of the highway, or on the road to Coba.
-I have many articles about specific cenotes with detailed instructions on how to get there, so I suggest you to read there for more info.
-You can also use colectivos to get to Akumal, Playa del Carmen, Cancun, Xcaret, and more attractions.
+However, you can get on a colectivo from Tulum Pueblo to go to the cenotes that are located on the side of the highway or the road to Coba.
+I have many articles about specific cenotes with detailed instructions on how to get there, so I suggest you read them for more info.

-➤ You can also choose to rent a bike for the day.
-There are rental places both in Tulum Pueblo and Tulum Beach, and the ongoing rate at the time of writing is about 80 pesos per day.
-Keep in mind that the sun is strong, so avoid biking at midday, and always bring sunscreen, a hat and a bottle of water with you.
+Keep in mind that the sun is strong, so avoid biking at midday, and always bring sunscreen, a hat, and a bottle of water with you.
 Avoid driving on very trafficked roads, it’s safer and more enjoyable to stick to side streets.

-➤ Another option is to rent a car.
-Driving in the Yucatan Peninsula and Quintana Roo is pretty easy, and the roads are usually fine.
 Renting a car will give you a lot more flexibility when it comes to going on day trips, but I do not recommend renting a car if you’re mostly planning to stay in Tulum.

 Parking is very difficult and expensive in Tulum Beach, so taking a taxi is a better idea.
 However, if you’re not a beach bum and you’re planning to visit other places in the Riviera Maya, renting a car is the way to go.

-TULUM TRAVEL TIPS & FAQ
+TULUM TRAVEL TIPS

 Safety in Tulum